SFDigitalServices/sf-dahlia-web/README.md

 We use `grunt-clean` and `grunt-copy` to transfer the CSS, and `grunt-replace` to replace relative background image paths with Rails asset URLs.

+## Running stress testing against Salesforce

+To run stress testing against the Salesforce instance, refer to the documentation in the [stress testing folder](load_testing/load_testing.md)
 ### Acceptance/Feature Apps

 Temporary "acceptance" apps are created upon opening a pull request for a feature branch.
 After the pull request is closed, the acceptance app is automatically spun down.
 See [this Heroku article](https://devcenter.heroku.com/articles/github-integration-review-apps) for details.